Sets88/vlctvstation/README.md

 Then you searching for software which could help you with this, all you need is steam few tv shows, news and ads, and here you find out, that software you need costs huge money, and nobody cares you have only 5 viewers, well, this is kind of resolution of your problem.

-This is not streamer, app just opens content you choose on current screen, then you can convert it to analog signal or just cupture screen
+This is not streamer, app just opens content you choose at time you set on current screen, then you can convert it to analog signal or just cupture screen

 This app has the scheduler, which you can manage using web interface: